 Lodging will not be paid for, but if you need a hotel we recommend the Marriot Hotel, directly accross from the venue.

 Nope!
 You can build whatever you would like with whatever tools you want.
+We will have some awesome prize categories though.

 The hackathon is open to everyone!